Kálmán Tisza

 Kálmán Tisza de Borosjenő (archaic English: Coloman Tisza, or Koloman Tisza; 16 December 1830 – 23 March 1902) was a Hungarian politician during the Austro-Hungarian empire who served as the Hungarian prime minister between 1875 and 1890.
 He is credited with the formation of a consolidated Hungarian government, the foundation of the new Liberal Party (1875) and major economic reforms that would both save and eventually lead to a government with popular support.
 He is the second longest-serving head of government in Hungarian history.
+He also reformed the Hungarian House of Magnates.

 Early life

 Kálmán Tisza was born in 1830 to Count Lajos Tisza (1798-1856) and his wife Juliánna Teleki (1805-1863).

 Political career

 At the age of 18, Kálmán Tisza witnessed one of the greatest transformations of the political arena in Hungarian history.
 Hungary's political system changed from being a feudalistic state into a newly established constitutional monarchy that shared many components with modern-day governments, and he obtained a post in the ministry of instruction of the revolutionary government.
 Legislation such as Public Law III abolished the Royal Chancellery and the Residential Council replacing them with a bicameral parliament (House of Lords and House of Representatives).
 Democratic principles were established with Public Law V that allowed 6.5% of the population to vote (Janos 85).
 Also, the union of traditional Hungarian lands under Public Law VI and VII created a unified Hungary.
 These powerful reforms led to a liberal revolution that culminated in the dethroning of the Habsburg dynasty during the Hungarian Revolution of 1848-49.